Railroad car: Freight cars

-Freight cars (US/Canada), goods wagons (UIC), or trucks (UK) exist in a wide variety of types, adapted to carry a host of goods.
-Originally there were very few types of cars; the flat car or wagon, and the boxcar (US/Canada), covered wagon (UIC) or van (UK), were among the first.
+Freight cars (US/Canada), goods wagons (UIC), or trucks (UK) come in a wide variety of types, adapted to carry a wide range of goods.
+Originally, there were very few types of cars; the flat car or wagon, and the boxcar (US/Canada), covered wagon (UIC) or van (UK), were among the first.

 Types of freight cars

 Freight cars or goods wagons are generally categorized as follows: